 Notwithstanding any other provision herein to the contrary:

 A. All Confidential Information, as defined in Article 8, including all copies thereof, is the exclusive property of the UCEDA regardless of whether or not it is delivered to the UCEDA.
-The Firm shall deliver Confidential Information and all copies thereof to the UCEDA upon request.
+The Firm shall deliver or destroy Confidential Information and all copies thereof to the UCEDA upon request.

-B. To the extent that copies of Confidential Information are authorized by the UCEDA to be retained by the Firm, such information shall be retained in a secure location in the Firm’s office for a period of six (6) years after completion of the Services, or termination of this Agreement, whichever later occurs, and thereafter disposed of at the UCEDA’s direction.
+B. To the extent that copies of Confidential Information are authorized by the UCEDA to be retained by the Firm, such information shall be retained in a secure location for a period of six (6) years after completion of the Services, or termination of this Agreement, whichever later occurs, and thereafter disposed of at the UCEDA’s direction.

 ARTICLE 10 – INTELLECTUAL PROPERTY

-All “Intellectual Property,” meaning all graphics, fonts, computer code (with the exception of open source code), photographs, brochures, videos, web pages, trademarks, databases, reports, plans, drawings, names and logos, or the copyright in any portion of the works issued by the UCEDA or developed or produced for the UCEDA shall at all times be proprietary to the UCEDA, and shall be the exclusive property of the UCEDAe.
+All “Intellectual Property,” meaning all graphics, fonts, computer code (with the exception of open source code), photographs, brochures, videos, web pages, trademarks, databases, reports, plans, drawings, names and logos, or the copyright in any portion of the works issued by the UCEDA or developed or produced for the UCEDA shall at all times be proprietary to the UCEDA, and shall be the exclusive property of the UCEDA provided, however, that any pre-existing intellectual property of the Firm that the Firm combines with the intellectual property of UCEDA in order to provide the Services shall remain the intellectual property of the Firm.
 Upon termination of this Agreement, the Firm’s right or license to use the intellectual property shall terminate.

-The Firm warrants it has full authority to sell, assign and transfer the rights to all graphics, fonts, computer code (with the exception of open source code), photographs, brochures, videos, web pages, trademarks, databases, reports, plans, drawings, names and logos, or the copyright in any portion of the works, developed or produced for the UCEDA free and clear of any material encumbrances, liens or claims.
+The Firm warrants it has full authority to sell, assign and transfer the rights to all graphics, fonts, computer code (with the exception of open source code), photographs, brochures, videos, web pages, trademarks, databases, reports, plans, drawings, names and logos, or the copyright in any portion of the works, developed or produced for the UCEDA free and clear of any material encumbrances, liens or claims except that it does not do so to the extent same contains or includes proprietary intellectual property of the Firm of any nature.

 The Firm agrees, at its own expense, to defend, indemnify and hold harmless the UCEDA from and against any losses, damages, expenses, liabilities and costs (including without limitation, legal fees) incurred by the UCEDA as a result of any claims brought against the UCEDA by third parties arising from any infringement or misappropriation of any Intellectual Property right arising out of or relating to the UCEDA’s use of the Firm’s Services.